 Even if may take a little time to find the right VPN for Linux, it’s still worth the effort.
 A VPN can help to protect you from hackers and trackers, safeguard your data against malicious attacks and agencies, and provide a range of additional benefits, such as fast streaming and download speeds with typical online content, while also remaining secure.

 Why should I use a VPN for Linux?

 There are many reasons why you might want to make use of a VPN for Linux.
 Let’s start with one of the big ones: privacy.
 When you connect to the internet, especially on public Wi-Fi networks but even on private networks too, you may be at risk of hackers, trackers, or other kinds of cybercriminals being able to see what you’re doing and track your activities.
 A VPN can solve this problem by masking your IP address and hiding your device’s activity.

 Now let’s consider security.
 This ties into privacy in many ways.
 Again, when connecting to the internet, your connections can be easily hacked into and exploited by hackers in a variety of different ways.
-The best VPNs for Linux are able to solve this problem too by making use of high-grade encryptions and leading security protocols to add additional layers of protection to every connection you make.
+The best VPNs for Linux can solve this problem by making use of high-grade encryptions and leading security protocols to add additional layers of protection to every connection you make.
 Simply put, with a VPN, you’ll be way safer online.

 Is it Difficult to Install a VPN on Linux?

 It can be, but this really depends on the VPN you choose.
 Many of them are actually very easy to set up, while others can be a little trickier.
 In general, users who opt for the Linux platform tend to be quite technical people and are used to dealing with compatibility issues and slightly more complex installations of software when compared to users of other operating systems, so you probably won’t have any trouble.